arghyabi/auto_wifi_manager_for_Rpi/README.md

 # auto_wifi_manager_for_Rpi

-Modify the /etc/profile
+Modify the /etc/rc.local

-add "python [location/of/ipfounder]/ipfounder.py &" at the buttom of the file
+add "python3 [location/of/ipfounder]/ipfounder.py &" at the buttom of the file